xpack/vscode-xpack-extension-ts/README-DEVELOPER.md

 ### Start the webpack-dev background task

-The extension uses webpack to make the distribution more compact.
+The xPack extension uses webpack to make the distribution more compact.

 To automate the workflow, webpack can be started as a background task to convert the `out` folder into the `dist` folder: